hariharandata/ML-K8s-Fastapi/README.md

 -   `make deploy`: Deploys the application to Minikube.
 -   `make clean`: Removes the Docker image, stops and deletes the Docker container, and deletes Kubernetes resources.
 -   `make url`: Fetches and prints the service URL from Minikube.

+## CI/CD with GitHub Actions

+This project uses GitHub Actions for continuous integration.
+The workflow is defined in `.github/workflows/lint.yml` and performs the following checks on every push and pull request to the `main` branch:

+- **Linting**: Runs `ruff check . --fix` to ensure code style and quality.
+- **Formatting**: Runs `ruff format --check .` to verify code formatting.
+- **Testing**: Runs `pytest` to execute automated tests.

+This helps maintain code quality and ensures that changes integrate smoothly.

 ## Contributing